fralik/rundata-net/docs/db/data.rst

 Meta information
 ----------------

-Meta information is by definition information about.
+Meta information is by definition an information about something.
 In case of Rundata-net it is information about inscription.

 First there is a block of geographical data: